HomeLatest NewsIndustryPwC rolls-out plan to hire 10,000 India techies for cloud, digital and analytics roles in next 5 years

 Eyeing expansion, global professional service major PwC has announced to onboard as many as 10,000 people within five years in India.
 The announcement marks the 150th anniversary of the global firm.

 According to the company, the new will be created in priority areas including cloud, digital, analytics, cyber and emerging technologies.
-The firm also said that looks like it can achieve this number within three to four years.
+The firm also said that it looks like it can achieve this number within three to four years.

-The accounting firm, which is one of the Big Four, has been making investments in the areas of technology and management consulting, risk and deals.
+The accounting firm, which is one of the Big Four, has been making investments in the areas of and management consulting, risk and deals.
 It is also looking to deepen existing problem-solving capabilities and add scale via acquisitions in India.

 Advertisement